denisecase/zig-bill-utils/README.md

 Tested with **H.Con.Res.14:**  _Establishing the congressional budget for the United States Government for fiscal year 2025 and setting forth the appropriate budgetary levels for fiscal years 2026 through 2034._
 - 119th Congress (2025-2026)

-Built a recent version of [Zig](https://ziglang.org/documentation/)
+Built with a recent version of [Zig](https://ziglang.org/documentation/)
  - [zig-version.txt](zig-version.txt)
+ - Update to latest at <https://ziglang.org/download/>

 Use high-performance Zig to enhance Python projects, e.g., [py-bill-utils](https://github.com/denisecase/py-bill-utils).

 ## CLI Tools

+Each tool is available in two versions:

+- `_file/`: Reads from file using std.fs.File.
+- `_stream/`: Reads from stdin using std.io streams.

+All tools are implemented using Zig's standard library.
-This project provides six CLI tools in `zig-out` os-specific folders:
+This project provides CLI tools in `zig-out` os-specific folders.

 | Tool                | Description                                           |
 |---------------------|-------------------------------------------------------|